-The highest altitude road in Romania, Transalpina competes with the stunning Transfagarasan for the most beautiful road in the country.
+Transalpina, the highest altitude road in Romania, competes with the stunning Transfagarasan for the most beautiful drive in the country.
 Whichever is more impressive is hard to say, and it’s up to you to decide.
-The great news is that in just one weekend you can discover both.
+The great news is that in just one summer weekend you can discover both.

 You can also reach Obarsia Lotrului on the scenic DN7A road from Brezoi, driving along Vidra Lake, or from Petrosani.
-If you prefer to take your time and explore on foot, you can choose from several hiking trails that cross the mountain and Transalpina.
+If you prefer to take your time and explore on foot, you can choose from several hiking trails that intersect the road.
 Don’t miss a hike to the largest glacial lake in Parang, Galcescu, located at 1,925 meters altitude, or to Iezer and Setea Mare Peaks.

 Before planning your drive on Transalpina, you should know that the road is officially open from July 1st to November 1st.
 Avoid the mid-summer season when the road becomes a mainstream attraction.
 Early autumn is a much better time.